data-community-of-practice/AI-Graph-Obsidian/tools/How-to-use-Gorilla.md

 ## Gorilla Community
 In addition to using Gorilla CLI products and running models locally, Gorilla offers extensive resources for collaboration, contribution, and updates.
 Users can access tutorials for self-hosting OpenFunctions or integrating with libraries like Langchain.
 The community also connects on Discord and GitHub, facilitating updates, inquiries, and active participation in development.
 Key components include:

+### Gorilla API Zoo Index
-- **Gorilla API Zoo Index:** The API Zoo is an open-sourced index containing API documentation that can be used by Large Language Models (LLMs) to increase their tool-use capabilities via API calls.
+The API Zoo is an open-sourced index containing API documentation that can be used by Large Language Models (LLMs) to increase their tool-use capabilities via API calls.
 This index allows anyone to upload API documentation, thereby expanding the range of tools LLMs can interact with.
 It essentially serves as a repository of APIs that Gorilla can utilize to perform various tasks
 ![Example Gorilla Integration](../img/gorilla-api-zoo-index.png)
 <div align="center"><i>Gorilla API Zoo Index</i></div>

-- **Berkeley Function Calling Leaderboard (BFCL):** The BFCL is a comprehensive dataset designed for evaluating executable function calls across different programming languages and scenarios.
+### Berkeley Function Calling Leaderboard (BFCL)
+The BFCL is a comprehensive dataset designed for evaluating executable function calls across different programming languages and scenarios.
 It assesses the performance of LLMs in making function calls across Python, Java, JavaScript, REST APIs, and SQL.
 The leaderboard provides an interactive visualization to compare how different models perform on this dataset, helping users see which models are most effective in real-world function calling scenarios.

 ![Example Gorilla Integration](../img/gorilla-leaderboard.png)
 <div align="center"><i>Gorilla Function Calling Leaderboard</i></div>

+## Conclusion
+Gorilla provides a robust suite of tools for integrating APIs with Large Language Models.
+From user-friendly interfaces to advanced developer options, it offers solutions for diverse needs.
+With its adaptable deployment methods and community-driven resources, Gorilla stands as a valuable asset in the field of AI and API integration, suitable for both casual users and experienced developers.